https://www.deakin.edu.au/__data/assets/image/0007/549853/31044_master-of-professional-accounting_hero.jpg

 The Master of Professional Accounting is typically 8, 12 or 16 credit points.
 The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) –your professional experience and previous qualifications –which can save you time and money.

-To complete the Master of Professional Accounting, students must attain a total of 16 credit points, consisting of 12 credit points of core units and 4 credit points of electives, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
+To complete the Master of Professional Accounting, students must attain a total of 16 credit points, consisting of 12 credit points of core units and 4 credit points of open electives (which may include an optional Faculty wide specialisation) plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity and Respect at Deakin.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 12